 - published annually as official statistics

-- used for the chlamydia detection rate (1 of only 3 sexual health indicators on DH’s Public Health Outcomes Framework)
+- used for the chlamydia detection rate (1 of only 3 sexual health indicators on DHSC’s Public Health Outcomes Framework)

-From January 2012 all Level 2 and Level 3 sexual health services have a mandatory obligation to complete and return GUMCADv2 to PHE.
-The guidance documents below tell you how to complete, extract and send the dataset to the GUMCAD team.
+All commissioned specialist (level 3) and non-specialist (level 2) sexual health services have a mandatory obligation to complete and return GUMCAD to PHE.
+The guidance documents below provide details on the completion, extraction and transmission of the dataset to the GUMCAD team at PHE.

 Accessing GUMCADv2 data

-The principles for accessing, storing and sharing GUMCADv2 data are given in the PHE data sharing policy.
-The data are accessible from:
+The principles for accessing, storing and sharing GUMCAD data are given in the PHE’s HIV and STI data sharing policy.
+The data are accessible through:

-GUMCADv2 reporting tools.
-These can be used to generate data reports for monitoring local, regional and national public health priorities.
-The reports, which are available on the HIV & STI web portal are restricted for use by nominated local government, NHS and public health organisations
+- restricted-access web-reports.
+These interactive reports can be used for monitoring local, regional and national sexual health priorities.
+The reports are available on the HIV & STI web portal and are restricted for use by nominated local government and NHS organisations

-Local Authority STI and HIV Epidemiology Reports (LASERs).
-These reports aim to describe STIs and HIV in the local area to inform local Joint Strategic Needs Assessments (JSNAs) so that commissioners can effectively target service provision.
-LASERs are generated annually and are available to sexual health commissioners and Directors of Public Health.
-The reports are distributed via local Field Epidemiology Service units
+- Local Authority STI and HIV Epidemiology Reports (LASERs).
+These reports describe STI and HIV epidemiology in local authorities to inform local Joint Strategic Needs Assessments so that commissioners can effectively target service provision.
+LASERs are released annually and are provided to sexual health commissioners and Directors of Public Health

 Sexual and reproductive health activity dataset (SRHAD)